flare-foundation/docs/docs/tech/flare.md

 <figcaption>General feature adoption flow.</figcaption>
 </figure>

+For technical details about each network see [Network Configuration](../dev/reference/network-config.md).

 ## Flare Chains

 Flare uses two chains and is developing a built-in interoperability mechanism between them.